Ad Blocker Detected

 Now it’s time to remove the gel from the glass plate and stain the gel using the staining solution.
 After staining for 2-3 hours, wash the gel with a destaining solution for 3-4 hours or overnight.
 During the destaining process, proteins in the well will appear as blue bands representing protein subunits.

 Optimization of SDS-PAGE for the characterize proteins of different molecular weight

 Generally, separating gel contains 15 % polyacrylamide.
 The pore sizes of 15 % polyacrylamide gel can allow the separation of proteins of MW 100,000 to 10,000 Da unhindered.
 In the same way, we can use 10 % polyacrylamide gel to separate proteins of MW from 200,000 to 15,000 Da.

 We can easily estimate the MW of a protein by comparing its mobility with those of the standard protein markers.
 To do so, we need to run the protein markers along with the sample in the same gel.
 After the run, make a graph of distance moved by standard proteins against the log of their molecular weight.
 The calibration graph gives a linear regression equation that we can use to calculate the molecular weight of the protein sample.

-We often SDS-PAGE to study and characterize nature of the protein after each step of purification.
+We often SDS-PAGE to study and characterize the nature of the protein after each step of purification.
 It helps us to access the purity of the sample.
 Therefore, a pure protein should give a single band on SDS-PAGE.
-If you see more than one bands, it may be due to the fact that protein is oligomeric of unequal subunits.
+If you see more than one band, it may be due to the fact that protein is oligomeric of unequal subunits.

-If there are more than one band in SDS-PAGE after purification the protein sample may be subjected to Native-PAGE.
+If there is more than one band in SDS-PAGE after purification the protein sample may be subjected to Native-PAGE.
 Subjecting native-PAGE helps us determines whether bands obtained in SDS-PAGE are of different subunits or of different polypeptides.
-As Native-PAGE gives a single band for a single protein, no matter it has more than one polypeptide or not.
+Native-PAGE gives a single band for a single protein, no matter it has more than one polypeptide or not.